kalrav-shah/kalrav-shah.github.io/index.md

 # PROJECTS
 &quot;Farm On &quot; an IoT based Farming System With automated irrigation System.
 # EXPERIENCE
+Working as a PPC Excecutive at EbrandZ LLP.
+InternShip At 1Rivet India On Angular Framework.
-Internship at Zev &amp; Erza Automation Umbergaon On Ui design.InternShip At 1Rivet India On Angular Framework.
+Internship at Zev &amp; Erza Automation Umbergaon On Ui design.
 # Personal Details